Democrats’ climate plan languishes, putting hundreds of billions in private investment on hold

 The bill has also called for expanding tax credits for electric vehicles to as much as $12,500, as Detroit automakers invest billions into new plants to produce EVs.

 Democrats remain optimistic that the credits will be approved.
 Democratic Sens.
-Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.) — whose opposition has stymied the bill — have expressed support for some of its key climate provisions, including most of the clean-energy tax incentives.
+Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.) — whose opposition has stymied the bill — have expressed support for some of its key climate provisions, including most of the clean energy tax incentives.
 But Manchin has also made clear this month that he does not want to approve an economic package right away and is focused on other legislative priorities.

-Many other clean-energy industry officials say their plans will move more slowly without the tax incentives.
+Many other clean energy industry officials say their plans will move more slowly without the tax incentives.
 Michael Garland, chief executive of Pattern Energy, a major wind- and solar-power developer, said in an email that his firm had “a more aggressive growth scenario plan under” the Build Back Better bill but that “without its passage we will not proceed with several projects in excess of $6 billion of investment.”

-Garland said that the Build Back Better provisions “will be required to reach the climate goals in the timeframes set out.”
+Garland said that the Build Back Better provisions “will be required to reach the climate goals in the time frames set out.”

 Bringing those renewables to market will also face setbacks.
 Developers of new transmission lines — connecting big population centers with solar in the southwest and wind in the Great Plains — warn that high-voltage transmission lines could be built faster if Congress passed a long-term investment tax credit, part of the stalled package.